SmelJey/KotlinCompiler/README.md

 	<li> Jump expressions are now statements. </li>
 </ul>

+## Tests:
+Tests are implemented with Catch2.
+For interpreter tests download official Kotlin compiler (tested with native version) and build Compiler on Release configuration first.
+Only then launch tests.

 ## Author
 Yuriy Mikhalev - 3rd year student of Applied Mathematics and Informatics (Far Eastern Federal University, Б8118-01.03.02систпро)